-We have provided support to Maxwelltown Information Centre, Dundee (MIC), a community based support centre.
+We provided support in 2011-2012 to Maxwelltown Information Centre, Dundee (MIC), a community based support centre.
 MIC provides a wide range of intensive support services to people who have complex needs arising from their life circumstances.

 Background to our partner